Speedometers

 eddy currents it generates, the greater the force on the speed cup,

 and the more it's able to pull the pointer up the dial.
-If you can't follow that,
+If you can't picture all that clearly,

 take a look at the little animation below.